7RU7H/Archive/Tools/Network-Based/Packet-Analysis/Wireshark/Wireshark.md

 #### Decrypt WIFI

-Similarly to [[WIFI-Hacking]] tool like `air-x-ng` series you can crack some WIFI as [Gh05t-1337](https://github.com/Gh05t-1337/CTF-Writeups/tree/main/TryHackMe/AoC23%20Sidequest/1%20The%20Return%20of%20the%20Yeti) points out (spoilers for AoC 2023) with WireShark:
+Similarly to [[WiFi-Hacking]] tool like `air-x-ng` series you can crack some WIFI as [Gh05t-1337](https://github.com/Gh05t-1337/CTF-Writeups/tree/main/TryHackMe/AoC23%20Sidequest/1%20The%20Return%20of%20the%20Yeti) points out (spoilers for AoC 2023) with WireShark:
 -  `Edit > Preferences > Protocols > IEEE 802.11, and Edit Decryption keys`

 ## References